usgs/pestpp/documentation/pestpp_users_manual.md

 In contrast to PESTPP-OPT, which operates on a single solution, PESTPP-MOU uses a population of decision variable sets, which means there is no single point in decision variable space to evaluate chances, so some decisions must be made about how to evaluate model-based constraints and/or objective uncertainty (and ultimately risk).
 Similar to PESTPP-OPT, PESTPP-MOU support both FOSM and stack-based chance processes.
 However, given that the expected use of PESTPP-MOU is in more nonlinear settings that PESTPP-OPT, it is expected that the stack-based chance formulation will be more appropriate.

-Stack-based chances can be evaluated in two ways with PESTPP-MOU: at each population individual (*mou_chance_point(all)*) or at a single representative point in decision variable space and then broadcast to each population individual (*mou_chance_point(single*)).
+Stack-based chances can be evaluated in two ways with PESTPP-MOU: at each population individual (*opt_chance_points(all)*) or at a single representative point in decision variable space and then broadcast to each population individual (*opt_chance_points(single)*).
 Additionally, chances can be reused across generations or evaluated anew each generation via the *opt_reuse_chance* integer argument.
 Each of these options has implications for rigorousness and computational burden.
 For example, evaluating the population stack at a single representative point during evaluation of the initial population and then reusing this chance for all remaining generations is the computationally cheapest option: you only have to evaluate the parameter stack once for the entire analysis.
 On the other extreme, you can evaluate the stack at each population individual for each generation.
 This results in running the full parameter stacks hundreds if not thousands of times.
 The choice of how and when to evaluate chances in very problem specific and depends on many factors like nonlinearity of the problem, model run time, and available computational resources.
 Preliminary testing has indicated that evaluating the stack at each population individual of the initial population and then reusing the stack or subsequent generations might be an appropriate compromise in some settings (how’s that for vague…).
 Note that because of the potential for coupling between the chance estimates and the optimization problem, when chances are re-evaluated, pestpp-mou will re-evaluate all past solutions for dominance using the current chance estimates and will also reset the archive of nondominated solutions.
 This is necessary to avoid spurious early chance estimates yielding implausible domination relations or spurious infeasibilities for later generations.

 When chances are reused for generations, the PDFs/CDFs of the constraints/objectives are translated from the points in decision variable space where they were evaluated to the new population individuals using simple inverse-distance weighting.
 This assumes that points near each other in decision-variable space yield more similar chance results than points that are distance.
 The translation of PDFs/CDFs is done by differencing the simulated constraint/objective values between two points, assuming these values represent the mean of the PDFs.

-### <a id='s16-2-3' />
+Chance constraints are not the only way to carry uncertainty through a PESTPP-MOU analysis.
+Supplying *opt_use_robust* as *true* selects robust optimization instead: each population member is paired with its own realization of the uncertain (that is, adjustable but non-decision-variable) parameters, and the population is optimized as it stands.
+No risk shifting is done at all - the uncertainty is carried by the pairing rather than applied as an offset to each constraint - so no chance runs are made.
+Because the two approaches are different answers to the same question, they are mutually exclusive: *opt_use_robust* cannot be combined with a non-neutral *opt_risk*, and PESTPP-MOU stops with a message if both are supplied.

+Robust optimization needs two things.
+First, there must be uncertain parameters to pair members with, which means at least one adjustable parameter group that is *not* listed in *opt_dec_var_groups*.
+Second, there must be a stack of realizations of those parameters to draw the pairings from: either supply one with *opt_par_stack*, or have PESTPP-MOU draw one by setting *opt_stack_size*.
+The pairing stream is seeded from *random_seed*, as its own sequence, so a robust analysis repeats exactly when it is re-run with the same seed.

 ### <a id='s16-2-4' />13.2.3 PESTPP-MOU workflow